-N.B. - The filling loop will be fitted by the installer at the time of installing the system.
+N.B. - The filling loop will be fitted by the installer in accordance with water by laws at the time of installing the system.
 It is NOT a part of the boiler.

-3.09 Electrical connection
+3.10 Electrical connection

 The boiler must be connected to a single phase 230 V 50 Hz electricity supply with a 3 A max. fuse and a bipolar switch with contact opening of at least 3 mm fitted between the boiler and the electricity supply.
 The boiler must always be connected to an efficient earth installation.
-Under the electrical box, there is a 3 pole terminal block for connecting the boiler to the mains (230 V 50 Hz) and a 2 pole board for connecting a room thermostat (RT).
-To connect, undo the screws fixing the terminal block box and connect the wires, ensuring correct polarity of the terminals.
+Under the electrical box, there is a 3 pole terminal board for connecting the boiler to the mains (230 V 50 Hz) and a 2 pole board for connecting a room thermostat (RT).
+To connect, undo the screws fixing the terminal board box and connect the wires, ensuring correct polarity of the terminals.
 It should be noted that there is low voltage (24 V) between the room thermostat contacts.